ghbrown/brook/README.md

         has function definition
             def fun(x,*args):
     x : {scalar, array}
-        independent variable the derivative will be computed with respect to
+        independent variable with respect to which the derivative will be computed
     order : {integer}
-        number of derivatives to take
+        order of desired derivative
+        1: first derivative (gradient),
+        2: second derivative (Hessian), ...
     args : {tuple}
-        additional arguments to fun
+        tuple of additional arguments to fun
     mask : {integer or array}
-        array of same shape as the returned derivative element 1 signifies this entry should be computed, element 0 signifies entry should not be computed
+        array of same shape as the returned derivative where element = 1 -> this entry should be computed, element = 0 -> entry should not be computed rule : {string}
-        TODO: change over to using sparse masks or masked arrays, etc. rule : {string}
         finite difference rule
-        choose from : {'forward','backward','central'}
+        choose from: {'forward','backward','central'}
     delta : {float or array}
         scalar/array of same shape as x that specifies the finite difference step size
     idx_order : {string}
         string indicating how indices of derivative object should be ordered when returned
         'default' : indices corresponding to derivatives are ordered first
         'natural' : indices corresponding to elements of function output are ordered first (like in Jacobians)
     """